 Service Through Research

-Since 1985, the Blue Cross and Blue Shield Association's Technology Evaluation Center (TEC) has been recognized for its leadership in evidence-based healthcare technology assessment.
-Its mission is to provide healthcare decision makers with timely, objective and scientifically rigorous assessments that synthesize the available evidence on the diagnosis, treatment, management and prevention of disease.
+Since 1985, Blue Cross and Blue Shield Association's Technology Evaluation Center, now the Center for Clinical Effectiveness (CCE), has been recognized for its leadership in evidence-based healthcare technology assessment.
+CCE provides healthcare decision makers with timely, objective, and scientifically rigorous assessments that synthesize the available evidence on the diagnosis, treatment, management, and prevention of disease.

-- understand the scientific evidence on the effectiveness of different treatments and tests; and
+- to understand the scientific basis for the effectiveness of different treatments and tests; and

 - make informed healthcare decisions.

-Founded in 1985 by the Blue Cross and Blue Shield Association, the Technology Evaluation Center (TEC) pioneered the development of scientific criteria for assessing medical technologies through comprehensive reviews of clinical evidence.
-TEC operates as part of the Association's Office of Clinical Affairs.
+Founded originally by the Blue Cross and Blue Shield Association (BCBSA) as the Technology Evaluation Center (TEC), now the Center for Clinical Effectiveness (CCE), pioneered the development of scientific criteria for assessing medical technologies through comprehensive analysis of clinical evidence.
+CCE operates as part of BCBSA's Office of Clinical Affairs.

-Since its inception, TEC has been recognized for leadership in producing evidence-based technology assessments.
-Each TEC Assessment is a comprehensive evaluation of the clinical effectiveness and appropriateness of a given medical procedure, device or drug.
-Averaging 10 to 15 assessments a year, TEC provides healthcare decision makers with timely, rigorous and credible information on clinical effectiveness.
-TEC serves a wide range of clients in both the private and public sectors, including Kaiser Permanente and the Centers for Medicare and Medicaid Services (CMS).
+Since its inception, CCE has been recognized for leadership in producing evidence-based technology assessments.
+Each TEC Assessment is a comprehensive evaluation of the clinical effectiveness and appropriateness of a given medical procedure, device, or drug.
+These reports provide healthcare decision makers with timely, rigorous, and credible information on clinical effectiveness.
+CCE’s TEC Assessments serve a wide range of customers in both the private and the public sectors, including Kaiser Permanente and the Centers for Medicare and Medicaid Services.

 TEC Assessments are scientific opinions, provided solely for informational purposes.
-TEC Assessments should not be construed to suggest that the Blue Cross Blue Shield Association, Kaiser Permanente Medical Care Program or the TEC Program recommends, advocates, requires, encourages, or discourages any particular treatment, procedure, or service; any particular course of treatment, procedure, or service; or the payment or non-payment of the technology or technologies evaluated.
+TEC Assessments should not be construed to suggest that BCBSA, Kaiser Permanente Medical Care Program, and CCE recommend, advocate, require, encourage, or discourage any particular treatment, procedure, or service; any particular course of treatment, procedure, or service; or the payment or nonpayment of the technology or technologies evaluated.

-TEC is headed by Executive Director, Naomi Aronson, Ph.D.
-Its core staff of research scientists consists of experienced physicians and doctorate-level scientists with a history of academic and primary research affiliations.
-They are also supported by professionals in pharmacology, nursing, statistical methods and library science, and represent a multitude of clinical and methodological disciplines that are integral to performing technology assessments.
+CCE is headed by Executive Director, Suzanne Belinson, Ph.D., M.P.H, Its core staff of research scientists consists of experienced physicians and doctorate-level scientists with a history of academic and primary research affiliations.
+These scientists are supported by professionals in pharmacology, nursing, statistical methods, and library science, and represent a multitude of clinical and methodological disciplines that are integral to performing technology assessments.

-A Medical Advisory Panel, comprising independent, nationally recognized experts in technology assessment, clinical research and medical specialties, has scientific accountability for all TEC assessments.
-The 19-member panel meets three times a year to review TEC Assessments and judge the quality of evidence and the relative weights of the potential benefits and harms.
-The Panel includes appointees from the American Collegeof Physicians, American Collegeof Medical Genetics, American Academyof Family Physicians, American College of Cardiology, American Academyof Pediatrics, and American College of Surgeons.
-Panel members who are specialty society appointees render independent judgments regarding issues presented to the MAP; the results of TEC Assessments and Special Reports should not be construed either to be endorsed or approved by the individual appointing specialty societies.
+CCE’s Medical Advisory Panel, comprised of independent, nationally recognized experts in technology assessment, clinical research, and medical specialties, has scientific accountability for all TEC Assessments.
+The multidisciplinary member panel meets quarterly to review the quality of evidence and the relative weights of the potential patient benefits and harms of healthcare technologies.
+The Panel includes appointees from the American College of Physicians, American College of Medical Genetics, American Academy of Family Physicians, American College of Cardiology, American College of Surgeons, and consumer representation.
+Panel members who are specialty society appointees render independent judgments on issues presented to MAP; the results of TEC Assessments and Special Reports should not be construed to be either endorsed or approved by the individual appointing specialty societies.

-Following each Medical Advisory Panel meeting, TEC publishes the preliminary executive summaries of the reviewed assessments as TEC Assessments In Press.
+Following each MAP meeting, CCE publishes the preliminary executive summaries of the reviewed Assessments as TEC Assessments In Press.

-TEC's collaborative relationship with Kaiser Permanente began in 1993.
-As a result of TEC's collaboration with Kaiser, David M. Eddy, M.D., Ph.D., Senior Advisor for Health Policy and Management, Care Management Institute, The Permanente Federation, served for over 10 years as TEC's Scientific Advisor, until his retirement from the position in 2004.
-In addition, one Permanente physician, Jo Carol Hiatt, M.D., is a voting member of TEC's Medical Advisory Panel.
+CCE’s collaborative relationship with Kaiser Permanente began in 1993.
+As a result of collaboration, David M. Eddy, M.D., Ph.D., then Senior Advisor for Health Policy and Management, Kaiser Permanente’s Care Management Institute, served for over 10 years as a CCE's Scientific Advisor, until his stepped down in 2004.
+Currently, Kaiser Permanente’s Jo Carol Hiatt, M.D., is a voting member of CCE's Medical Advisory Panel.
 Dr. Hiatt is the Chair of the Interregional New Technologies Committee and the Chair of the National Product Council from The Permanente Federation.

 What is Evidence-Based Medicine?